t-fbd/cdg_api/README.md

   *Get detailed information about a specific member using their `bioguide_id`.*

 - **`bill_details <congress> <bill_type> <bill_number>`**
-  *Get detailed information about a specific bill by specifying the congress number, bill type (e.g., `H` for House, `S` for Senate), and bill number.*
+  *Get detailed information about a specific bill by specifying the congress number, bill type (see `BillType`), and bill number.*

 ### Usage